GaloyMoney/dealer/GRAFANA.md

 Further reading: [OKEx Margin & Leverage](https://www.okex.com/support/hc/en-us/articles/360020411531-VI-Margin-Leverage)

 Further reading: [OKEx Tiered Maintenance Margin Ratio System](https://www.okex.com/support/hc/en-us/articles/360020152712-VII-Tiered-Maintenance-Margin-Ratio-System)

 Further reading: [OKEx Forced Partial or Full Liquidation](https://www.okex.com/support/hc/en-us/articles/360020411711-VIII-Forced-Partial-or-Full-Liquidation)

 ### Exchange Leverage
 ![Exchange Leverage](./assets/exchange_leverage.jpg)

-The leverage the Dealer sets and expect to be using on the exchange to take hedging positions.
+The leverage the Dealer sets and expects to be using on the exchange to take hedging positions.
-It allows for more effective use of funds put as margin.
+It allows for more effective use of funds put up as margin.
 So at a leverage of 3, every unit deposited as collateral allows for a position 3x that size.

 ### Perpetuals Next Funding Rate